DevAgnihotri/MCA_Sem_2/DBMS/Unit_1.md

 ##### **Important\***

+**2016–17 Q2, 2021–22 Q5 & Q6, 2022–23 Q4:** Construct an ER diagram for a university registrar’s office. / Explain participation constraint in an ER diagram with a suitable example. / Draw an ER diagram based on given assumptions and convert it to a relational model. / Discuss different types of entities, attributes, and relations used in designing an ER diagram.

 ## 🧠 **1.
 Entity **

 ### ✅ **_Definition:_**

 An **entity** is a real-world object that is **distinct**, **uniquely identifiable**, because of it's features.

-> In simple words, an entity is **"something" you can store information about** because it exists and is different from others.
+> In simple words, an entity is **something you can store information about** because it exists and is different from others.

 ### 🏫 Example (School System):